-Our tap water is black and stinky and it's not safe for us to drink.
-My classmates and I made this video to show you our water and ask for your help!
+Our tap water used to be black and stinky and it wasn't safe to drink.
+My classmates and I made this video and sent it to DigDeep asking for help!

 My school spends thousands of dollars on bottled water every year.
 We have to move the big bottles from building-to-building in wagons.

 With your help, we can build a system to bring clean running water to our school.
 Please donate what you can!

 We believe in transparency.
 100% of every donation goes directly to the project.